 - Do your research.
+It’s important to first know whether your area allows for modular homes, and, if so, to then find a reputable builder.
 Consider builders with experience in modular homes, and who can show you their track record or point you to testimonials or past projects.
 You can also vet the builder through the Better Business Bureau or based on other third-party reviews.

-- Ask about price.
-After you’ve found a builder, ask what’s included and what isn’t included in the base price of the home.
+- Ask about price and process.
+After you’ve found a builder, ask about what is and isn’t included in the base price of the home.
 What do you need to pay for upfront and what do you need to pay at the end of the project?
+Has the builder made arrangements for the appropriate inspections (so you can obtain a certificate of occupancy)?
 Be sure to get everything in writing, including what you were quoted.

 Find other housing types:

 |Apartment||Apartments are suited for anyone looking to stay in a prime location for a cheaper price near shopping, restaurant and entertainment centers, often at a more affordable cost than buying a condo or single-family home.|

 |Condominium||Condos appeal to those looking for lower-maintenance living, a home with a sense of security and opportunities to be social with neighbors, among other factors.|